AdhokshS/decision-intelligence-platform/README.md

 ## 🔒 Design Principle

-The system separates deterministic decision modeling from AI interpretation.
+The system explicitly separates **decision logic from AI interpretation**.

-- All prioritization logic is **deterministic and auditable**
+- All prioritization logic is deterministic and auditable
-- AI does **not influence or override decisions**
+- AI does not influence or override decisions
-- AI is used only for **structured explanation**
+- AI is used only for structured explanation

-This ensures strong governance and makes the system suitable for **high-stakes environments such as healthcare and operations**.
+This ensures strong governance and makes the system suitable for **high-stakes environments such as healthcare, operations, and finance**.

 ---